thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 **Return value:**

-An ASCII string containing the Base64 representation of the input.
+Returns an ASCII string that represents the Base64 encoding of the input.

 **Examples:**